Documentation for Similar (and related capabilities)

 • The optional arguments, score1 and score2, score recommendations one at a time (for score1) and pairwise (for score2), using one or more of four embeddings.

-Recommend Authors example help, id, limit, method, fields, sort_by, score1, score2
+Recommend Authors example help, id, limit, recommend_method, fields, sort_by, score1, score2

 Compare and Contrast example1, example2 example2 help, ids (two or more ids, separated by commas)